AMIMID/universe/README.md

 cubic or 12 channel sound installations (VBAP),or as a drone with parallel Midiout via AM/FM with the addition of external synths like the Vermona Perfourmer or other Behringer modules and sequencers, for drum and bass generative techno setups.

 //
+The conceptual framework of the composition is a Kepler Mysterium Cosmagraphic auditory and partly visual in computer generative graphics.
+Pairing with doku aesthetiv video visual content is conceptually an itnerest.
+The conceptio is modernized in atempt as influenced are of contemporary media theory and open source mathematic and science.

+//
 files include: